mathiasmantelli/awesome-mobile-robotics/README.md

 * [Lyft Level 5](https://self-driving.lyft.com/level5/) | Making self-driving a reality for people everywhere.
 * [Wayve](https://wayve.ai/) | Autonomous mobility driven by AI.
 * [Catalog - Self-driving cars](https://catalog.selfdrivingcars360.com/) | All technology leaders, events and products - listed in a single catalog.
+* [BoxBot](https://www.boxbot.io/) | Intelligent Package Sorting for Faster Delivery.
+* [AutonomousStuff](https://autonomoustuff.com/) | It provides solutions for automated driving to thousands of customers worldwide, enabling the future of autonomy.
+* [NVIDIA DRIVE Constellation](https://www.nvidia.com/en-us/self-driving-cars/drive-constellation/) | An open platform with plug-ins for third-party models from ecosystem partners, allowing users to customize it for their unique use cases.

 ## Laboratories and Research Groups
 * [Autonomous Vision Group (AVG)](http://www.cvlibs.net/index.php) **| University of Tübingen - Prof. Dr. Andreas Geiger**